-Employees who are dissatisfied with the outcome of their request are allowed to lodge an appeal.
-They must do so in writing within 14 days of being notified of the outcome in writing.
-The appeal will normally be heard within 14 days.
-The employee will be informed of the outcome of his/her appeal within 14 days of the appeal meeting.
+Employees who are dissatisfied with the outcome of their flexible working request are entitled to lodge an appeal.
+They must do so in writing to HR within 14 days of being notified of the outcome.
+The appeal will normally be heard within 14 days following submission and the employee will be informed of the outcome of the appeal within 14 days of the appeal meeting.

 These time limits may be extended where both the employee and employer are in agreement.
 For example, the relevant manager and the employee may agree to extend the time limit to give the employee a trial period on the flexible working arrangements.